ome/omero-documentation/omero/sysadmins/server-upgrade.rst

 OMERO 5.4.4 and corrupted pyramids need to be deleted to allow new ones to be generated::

-   bin/omero admin removepyramids
+   bin/omero admin removepyramids --little-endian

-You can specify little-endian files only and a cut-off date (e.g. the date you upgraded to 5.2) so the command has less files to process; use ``-h`` for details of the additional arguments possible.
+You can use ``--dry-run`` and specify a cut-off date (e.g. the date you upgraded to 5.2) so the command has less files to process; use ``-h`` for details of the additional arguments possible.